analogpixel/til/til/json-gron-cli-utility.md

-# gron the grepper for json
+# JSON gron the grepper for json

 [gron](https://github.com/tomnomnom/gron)  can take something that looks like this: